ewebtechsuk/savirix/docs/deployment/hostinger.md

    by the Hostinger user.
 6. **Verify tenants** – `php artisan tenants:list` and
    `php artisan users:list --tenant=aktonz` should show the expected data.

+## Onboarding new tenant domains

+1. Add the domain in Stancl tenancy (e.g., via `TenantDomainSynchronizer` or the admin UI).
+2. In hPanel, point the new subdomain at `/home/${HOSTINGER_USER}/domains/savarix.com/public_html`.
+3. Run `php artisan savarix:diagnose-tenancy-domains --sync` on the server (or wait for the deploy workflow step) to mirror the new domain into the application configuration.
+4. Hit `https://<new-subdomain>/__tenancy-debug` to confirm Laravel serves the tenant rather than Hostinger’s default page.

+## PHP version reminders

+- Production uses `/opt/alt/php83/usr/bin/php`.
+Keep Hostinger’s “PHP Version” selector on 8.3+ and ensure the CLI default matches.
+- If Composer fails with platform errors, confirm `$PHP_BIN` resolves to 8.3 and rerun `deploy/deploy_hostinger.sh`.

 ## Deprecated static workflow